High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

 There is a trade-off involved when choosing $L$.
 On the one hand, according to Eq.~\ref{eq:PhaseShift} the fiber length can be increased to achieve a larger phase shift range $\Delta\phi$ for a given frequency shift $\Delta \fS$, but on the other hand the phase fluctuations $\delta\phi$ increase.
 In the case of thermal variations, for example, the variation in length of an optical fiber $\delta L$ changes proportionally to its total length $L$.
 Hence, both terms in Eq.~\ref{eq:PhaseFluctuations1} increase in proportion to $L$.
 Therefore, the choice of fiber length should be based on the specific requirements of the application.

-Using acousto-optic modulators for frequency shifting introduces an additional effect where the angle of the diffracted light, and consequently the optical path, depends on the frequency.
-The resulting phase shift, denoted as $\Delta\phiTh$, due to a change in angle from a frequency change $\Delta\fS$ is highly sensitive to the specific position of the optical components so it is challenging to calculate this dependence explicitly.
+Using acousto-optic modulators for frequency shifting may introduce an additional effect where the angle of the diffracted light, and consequently the optical path, depends on the frequency.
+The resulting phase shift, denoted as $\Delta\phiTh$, due to a change in angle from a frequency change $\Delta\fS$ is highly sensitive to the specific position of the optical components so it is challenging to calculate this dependence a priori.
+This effect can be suppressed with careful alignment and for a \SI{1}{\milli\meter} misalignment can contribute up to $10\%$ of the total phase shift.
 However, despite this sensitivity, the contribution is repeatable because of the one-to-one correspondence between $\phiTh$ and $\fS$.
 Hence, calibrating the phase shifter adequately addresses this effect.

 Another factor contributing to phase variation is the phase fluctuation $\delta\phiXT$, arising from changes in the width of the AOMs' crystals due to thermal effects.
 The thermal origin of this variation poses challenges in achieving precise control over it.
 Notably, conventional AOM drivers do not exhibit a perfectly flat power output as a function of frequency, leading to fluctuations in the power delivered to the crystal.
 These fluctuations, in turn, cause unintended changes in the crystal's width which may lead to systematic errors in the phase shift.